wincsw/COMP3329_Group07/README.md

 ## How to Play

 ### Game Goals
-- Collect all the item needed, go to the toilet, and escape Innowing!!
+- Collect all the items needed, go to the toilet, and escape Innowing!!
-- Achieve all the different endings, including the win ending and other endings.
+- Achieve all the different endings, including the win ending and various bad endings.

 ### Controls
 This game only uses keyboard for control
-- WASD or arrow key for character movement control
+- WASD or arrow keys for character movement control
 - Space key to interact with objects and enter/exit rooms
 - Esc key to pause game and toggle the game menu